pryv/dev-site/source/faq-api.md

 ### What is the exact structure of the create attachment call?

-If you are having issues creating the package for the create attachment with the client/framework/library you are using, you can print the details of the call by using the `-v ` verbose option.
+If you are having issues creating the package for the create attachment call with the client/framework/library you are using, you can print the details of the call by using cURL with the `-v ` verbose option.

 ## User creation